 A Parkinson’s disease diagnosis affects members of the family in addition to the person diagnosed.
 Understanding what to expect as the illness advances is vital to being prepared for the changes in the future and to making life the best it can be each day.

 In our three-part series focusing on taking care of a loved one with Parkinson’s, we’ll be posting blogs about what to expect in each stage of the disease.
-Information will focus on what family caregivers can do to best help a loved one with Parkinson’s, and how Morning Glory Home Care, a dedicated provider of home health services in Belleville, IL and the surrounding areas, can help.
+Information will focus on what family caregivers can do to best help a loved one with Parkinson’s, and how Morning Glory Home Care can help.
 Read part one and part three in our series.

 Middle Stage Parkinson’s

 As Parkinson’s advances into the middle stage, one of the top worries is diminished balance, and fall prevention becomes important.
 Keep in mind, however, that throughout the middle stage of the illness, the individual with Parkinson’s in most cases will still be able to fully engage in everyday activities like getting dressed, looking after personal hygiene, and eating.
 It is important to permit additional time for the individual to complete these tasks, however, as you begin to notice a marked slowing down in self-care abilities.

 Some other changes to watch for in this stage include:

 - Increased stiffness, rigidity, and tremors

 - Increased tiredness

 - Changes to sleep habits along with other sleeping difficulties

 - Communication trouble, including slurring words and a deeper and more hoarse tone of voice